Key Takeaways

 As a famous author once said, “Collectors are happy people.”
 DVD collectors are no different.
 Think of the gorgeous artwork of Criterion Collection DVDs or the Dolby sound on Blu-rays.
 You won’t get that with streaming platforms.
 So, what are the best ways to store DVDs in a way that truly does them credit, both aesthetically and practically?
 To answer this question, we’ve prepared a quick and breezy guide through the essentials of DVD storage for dedicated collectors.

-Catalog and clean your DVDs
+Catalog your DVDs and store them upright

 Film buffs know the pleasure of organizing your DVD collection — but there’s a practical side to this, too.
 You might just rediscover hidden gems, cult classics or rare editions that might have jumped in value over time.
 Don’t be afraid to discard DVDs you don’t want anymore: If they’re still in good condition, they can be donated to local libraries.

-• When it comes to cataloging your DVDs, ordering them alphabetically is helpful, but you can take it even further and order them by genre, year or country — just to show off your film-buff cred.
+- When it comes to cataloging your DVDs, ordering them alphabetically is helpful, but you can take it even further and order them by genre, year or country — just to show off your film-buff cred.

-• Use cardstock to separate the categories, and soon you’ll be feeling as if you have your own personal DVD library.
+- Use cardstock to separate the categories, and soon you’ll be feeling as if you have your own personal DVD library.
 Speaking of which, you might also enjoy using a spreadsheet or a dedicated app to catalog your DVDs.

-• You usually see DVDs stored vertically, and that’s for a reason.
+- You usually see DVDs stored vertically, and that’s for a reason.
 No, it’s not (only) so it looks more like a book library.
 It’s so they don’t get damaged from the pressure of other DVDs stacked on top of them.
 It’s just gravity.

-• If you have to clean your DVDs, be as gentle as possible.
+- If you have to clean your DVDs, be as gentle as possible.
 Rather than using your sleeve or a random cloth, go for a soft, lint-free cloth and a small amount of isopropyl alcohol for more stubborn smudges.
 Also, always wipe from the center outward rather than in circles to avoid damaging the disc.

-• And just to stress the obvious: you should handle discs by the edges or the center hole, with the care and attention of Indiana Jones handling a precious artefact in an ancient temple.
+And just to stress the obvious: you should handle discs by the edges or the center hole, with the care and attention of Indiana Jones handling a precious artefact in an ancient temple.
 That way, you’ll void getting your fingerprints all over the disc and causing playback issues that will turn your favorite popcorn flick into an experimental Arthouse piece.

 Keep your DVDs in the right environment